menu

 Klingerstown is a tiny town located in the state of Pennsylvania.
 With a population of 101 people and just one neighborhood, Klingerstown is the 1123rd largest community in Pennsylvania.
-Klingerstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Klingerstown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Klingerstown is a blue-collar town, with 52.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Klingerstown is generally considered to be a blue-collar town.
+52.94% of the Klingerstown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Klingerstown is a town of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Klingerstown who work in maintenance occupations (9.80%), sales jobs (7.84%), and food service (7.84%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.65% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Klingerstown doesn't have a public transportation system that people use for their commute.
+Klingerstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Klingerstown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.93% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Klingerstown is somewhat higher than in the average US city of 21.84%: 25.93% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Klingerstown in 2022 was $28,236, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $112,944 for a family of four.
 However, Klingerstown contains both very wealthy and poor people as well.